Copyright Astro☆Therapy 2019 - Theme by ThemeinProgress

 The Sun sign is a much-celebrated astrological element, usually given more significance than it deserves.
 Remember – the Sun is just one planet in your star-soup.

 Happy birthday Aquarians!

+Despite his magnetic enthusiasm, the water bearer is emotionally detached, aloof, torn between love of solidarity and love of solitude.
 The ruling planet of Aquarius is Uranus, Harbinger of the Unexpected.
 Consider the Greek myth of boy-turned-god Ganymede, for whom Aquarius is named.
-Ganymede was a beautiful young boy from Troy, nothing but a humble shepherd, completely unaware that Zeus was watching him, enamored by his beauty.
-Zeus transformed himself into an eagle and abducted Ganymede right from his pasture – unexpected indeed!
-Ganymede became (against his will, surely) a consort of Zeus, and was, out of all Zeus’ lovers, the only to be granted immortality.
-Ganymede was also made official cupbearer to the gods; we know him now, of course, as Aquarius, “the water bearer.”
+Ganymede was a beautiful young boy from Troy, nothing but a humble shepherd, completely unaware that Zeus had been watching him, enamored by his beauty.
+Zeus transformed into an eagle and abducted Ganymede right from his pasture – unexpected indeed!
+Ganymede became – against his will – a consort of Zeus, and was, out of all Zeus’ lovers, the only to be granted immortality.
+Ganymede was also made official cupbearer to the gods; we know him now as Aquarius, “the water bearer.”

 Yes, this “boy” was a “lover” of Zeus.
 His abduction and liaison were clearly non-consensual and morally corrupt.
 Is this the root of Aquarius’ fiery passion for social justice?
 The root of his scream, shrill as dawn, ricocheting down a wintry corridor?